A wooden boardwalk that stands within the Morfa Dyffryn National Nature Reserve

 Snowdonia National Park Authority has categorised this route as an Access for All route, which is suitable for Tramper style mobility scooters.
 Trampers are specially-designed, all-terrain mobility scooters that allow people with difficulty walking to access some of the National Park’s most fantastic areas.

-The National Park Authority offer a Tramper hire service free of charge.
+The National Park Authority offer a Tramper hire service free of charge, but donations are welcome.
+Donate

 To the north of Benar Beach sits Morfa Dyffryn, a National Nature Reserve of national importance.
 Together with Morfa Harlech to the south, the two reserves form an almost continuous area of dunes along the coastline.